ipclucas/JekyllTest/docs/getting-started/ios.md

 1. Open Xcode and create a new folder to put the frameworks in.
 If you have a place for frameworks already you can skip this.

-2. Drag the QuantumPay frameworks into your folder
+2. Drag the QuantumPay frameworks into your folder.

 <p align="center">
   <img src="https://www.infineadev.com/lucas/qpay/ios-1.png" style='border:1px solid #000000' />
 </p>

-3. Make sure when prompted you enable "Copy items if needed"
+3. Make sure when prompted you enable "Copy items if needed".

 <p align="center">
   <img src="https://www.infineadev.com/lucas/qpay/ios-2.png" style='border:1px solid #000000' />
 </p>

-4. Go to your project's General Settings and scroll down to the **Frameworks, Libraries and Embedded Content** section.
+4. Go to your project's General tab and scroll down to the **Frameworks, Libraries and Embedded Content** section.
 For each framework we just added set the **Embed** field to "Embed & Sign".

 <p align="center">
   <img src="https://www.infineadev.com/lucas/qpay/ios-3.png" style='border:1px solid #000000' />